 Alexander McKen Stewart in Portnellan to William, Earl of Menteith,

-who have become cautioners to produce Andrew Stewart son of Alexander
+become cautioners to produce Andrew Stewart son of Alexander

 Stewart in Glenogle before the lords of the Secret Council.
 Dated 11 June